 Here you will find different color ways—collections of 12 shades of Jamieson’s Spindrift Shetland yarn—that I have assembled.
-I originally created these for my Fair Isle workshops, but these curated collections could be useful to anyone.
+I originally created these for my Fair Isle vest and yoke sweater workshops, but these curated collections could be useful to anyone.
 Please note that the yarn packs do not include a pattern or instructions.

 Limited quantities are available; I make them in batches of 10, depending on yarn availability.
 I’ll be discontinuing some color ways and adding new ones as my imagination takes me!

 Each yarn pack contains 12 balls of Jamieson’s Shetland Spindrift 100% Shetland fingering weight wool; 25g/115yds.

 There is more than enough yarn in a yarn pack to knit 6 or 7 hats; however, there is not enough yarn in a pack to knit an entire vest or sweater—you will need to purchase a few more balls if you are planning to knit a garment, but you won’t know which ones until you’ve made your design decisions.
 I do not sell yarn but can refer you to other vendors.

 Please note that if you sign up for the garment workshops through STITCHES your yarn pack is included in your registration and you don’t need to order another one here.